wp-plugins/sweet-alert-add-on-for-contact-form-7/readme.txt

 Just activate it to replace CF7 default submission output by a Sweet Alert pop up.
 The add-on will display the Contact Form 7 messages in the pop up.

+If you want, you can set a custom duration and a custom title for the alerts.

-You can see the demo [here](http://clublive.fr/demo/sweet-alert-add-on-for-cf7/)
+> You can see the demo [here](http://clublive.fr/demo/sweet-alert-add-on-for-cf7/)

 == How does it work? ==